 A day was simple to observe for the ancient people of the world.
 It started at a given point, let’s say sunset, and continued until the next sunset.
 This was good enough for all purposes as, in general, the farmers were most intent on following the seasons.
 However, the drive for a higher degree of resolution on time measurement began when guards were deployed on “watches.”
 The “Guard Watch” was typically set up to last a period of time measured by reference to the sun during the day, using a sundial or other similar instrument, and with reference to the stars during the night.
 This measurement by reference to the stars defined the concept of a day for many centuries.

 The Big Leap Forward

-In 1543 Nicolas Copernicus published his radical new theory that the earth orbited the sun (as opposed to the opposite).
+In 1543, Nicolas Copernicus published his radical new theory that the earth orbited the sun (as opposed to the opposite).
 Copernicus’s theory was so controversial at the time that his theory that the earth orbited the sun became widely accepted a century later.
-By then, the best minds in the world, who were generally all astronomers and astrologers, were focused on the movement of the earth with reference to celestial bodies and heralded the advent of the “sidereal.”
+By then, the best minds in the world, generally all astronomers and astrologers, were focused on the movement of the earth with reference to celestial bodies and heralded the advent of the “sidereal.”
 The word is derived from the Latin word “sidus,” meaning star, and sidereal is defined as “with respect to the distant stars, i.e., the constellations or fixed stars, not the sun or the planets.”
 These days, it is unusual to hear the term sidereal day being used – unless you are an astronomer – and the reason will soon become evident.
 Here is an elementary guide to the sidereal day and why it remains relevant today.

 The Sidereal Day